ChippyUno/ChippyUno/README.md

 ## Data Science Projects
-This Portfolio includes all the Intro to Data Science course work and personal projects.
+In this section I will present all Data Science related projects and research.
 It also includes my technical skills.

 **Skills**: Python, R, various Data Visualization tools, Regression.